alexeyp0708/bash-pma-composer/README.md

 ```

 ## Fine-tuning - Changing options and command descriptions
-To change the description of commands when calling `./composer.sh help`, change  the `help` method of  `./rules.sh` method
+To change the description of commands when calling `./composer.sh help`, change  the `help` method of  `./rules.sh` script
 or you can create your own rules script.
-To change the format of options, change the `validateOptions` method of `./rules.sh`
+To change the format of options, change the `validateOptions` method of `./rules.sh` script
 or you can create your own rules script.

 ### Creating your own script with rules